al-kannan/React_Native_ChatApp/README.md

 - Displaying attachment icon, camera and finally the micro phone icon, all having TouchableOpacity (i.e., onPress) function calls
 - on-Press local function will be created to send data back to back-end as well as maintaining a State object locally

+### NewMessageButton component
+- This is just launch Contact Screen when Pressed

+### Contact Screen
+- Using FlatList list out the contacts from contact data file from components folder
+- Use ContactListItem helper function

+### ContactListItem helper function
+- This will simply get the image for avator via a URI and name, last message if any
+- ...more to come